LDNGuide

 In an area filled with excellent brunch options, this North African cafe on Balham High Road is the one that will have you searching for flats in SW12.
 A cosy spot that’s often packed on the weekend, this is the place to come for an excellent halal full English.
 Just about everything on the menu that includes the roasted seasoned potatoes is a winner, but stick with the full English—it comes with plenty of those little fried bites.
 With grilled mushrooms, beans, a halal beef sausage, halal turkey bacon, and scrambled eggs, you won’t need another meal for a while.

 Juliet’s is the kind of exceptional brunch spot that makes us desperate for a condiment WikiLeaks just so we can find out exactly what’s in their 10/10 hangover sauce.
 It’s on a busy stretch in Tooting, and you can expect big, balanced flavours, top-quality produce, and a sensational pork patty bun that is basically the breakfast butty in its ultimate form.
-The space is casual and bright, and it’s perfect for a coffee date, a low-key catch-up, or just soothing a biblical hangover over one of the best omelettes London has to offer.
+The space is casual and bright, and it’s perfect for a coffee date, a low-key catch-up, or just soothing a biblical hangover over one of London’s best omelettes.

-Sometimes the brunches of London all merge into one big foggy memory of fried eggs.
-So if you’re tired of menus that appear to be holding a social experiment called How Many Ways Can You Smash An Avocado, head to The Apple Blue.
+If you’re tired of menus that appear to be holding a social experiment called How Many Ways Can You Smash An Avocado, head to The Apple Blue.
 This charming little Balham spot is home to dutch babies.
 They’re essentially an XXL vehicle for fried chicken that is part pancake and part yorkshire pudding.
-We promise this maple syrup-topped carb-fest will help you avoid any brunch deja vu.
+We promise this maple syrup-topped and egg-fried-in-cream carb-fest will help you avoid any brunch deja vu.
 The iced Korean coffee is also a real winner.

 West

 Akub is a charming Palestinian restaurant where brunch is the most important meal of the day.
 Mornings at the Notting Hill spot are wholesome, as the three floors of stone-clad walls and olive trees transport you to a courtyard in the Mediterranean.
-Brunch here is all about getting a spread: creamy labaneh sprinkled with aromatic za’atar, qalayet bandora (eggs in a rich, slow-cooked tomato sauce), and nutty cauliflower fritters with a tangy coriander tahini.
-Get the bread basket, and start dipping and scooping until all the plates are clean, or you’re too full for another bite of fava bean foul.
+Brunch here is all about ordering a spread: creamy labaneh sprinkled with aromatic za’atar, qalayet bandora (eggs in a rich, slow-cooked tomato sauce), and nutty cauliflower fritters with a tangy coriander tahini.
+Get the bread basket, and start dipping and scooping until all the plates are clean.

 We always say we’ll stop standing in queues for things that involve eggs, but when we find somewhere like Tab x Tab, we’ll happily swallow our words.
-This Notting Hill spot has got some exciting brunch dishes.
-Halloumi sandos with the perfect balance of gooey centre to crispy edges, chicken thigh burgers that are tender and slightly spicy, and silky smooth oat milk lattes.
+This Notting Hill spot has got halloumi sandos with the perfect balance of gooey centre to crispy edges, chicken thigh burgers that are tender and slightly spicy, and silky smooth oat milk lattes.
 The food is excellent and that pesky queue moves surprisingly fast.
 On a sunny day the tables out front are the place to be.
-Although if you’re after a solo morning, the window stools are ideal for sitting with a book.

-The phrase “this is nice, isn’t it?” is guaranteed to be said by at least one member of your brunch group if you head to Beam on Westbourne Grove.
+The phrase “this is nice isn’t it” is guaranteed to be said by at least one member of your brunch group if you head to Beam on Westbourne Grove.
 Maybe they’re referring to the hanging lights or the exposed brick.
 Maybe it’s the spaciousness of it all.
 Or maybe it’s the brunch menu that includes shakshuka, a halal full English, and Nutella-filled doughnuts.
 We’ll tell you—it’s all of the above.
-This spot is walk-in only and open until 6pm every day, which is helpful if you only manage to get out of bed at 3:30pm.
+This spot is walk-in only and open until 6pm everyday, which is helpful if you only get out of bed at 3:30pm.

 If you’ve ever had manakeesh, you’ll understand how important it is that this Lebanese bakery serves them until 10pm.
-And they’re not any old manakeesh, they’re the best in London.
-The brunch at this Acton spot isn’t limited by time and you aren’t judged for rocking up at 4pm in need of some doughy, meaty goodness.
-You can head there at 1pm on a Sunday for a platter of minced meat and cheese, or spinach and cheese manakeesh, and it’ll be just as good as when you come at 7pm on a Wednesday.
+And they’re the best in London.
+The brunch at this East Acton spot isn’t limited by time and you aren’t judged for rocking up at 4pm in need of some doughy, meaty goodness.
+You can head there at 1pm on a Sunday for a platter of minced meat and cheese, or spinach and cheese manakeesh, and it’ll be just as good as 7pm on a Wednesday.
 Time is just a construct when it comes to brunch anyway.

 Chase Sapphire Card Ad